5 Ways to Test Your Stomach Acid Levels:

 The CBC and CMP:

 A skilled clinician can diagnose low stomach acid levels off of routine complete blood counts (CBC) and comprehensive metabolic panels (CMP) if they know what they are looking for.
-Patient history should always be a big factor with this but here are the major signs on these tests.
+Patient history should always be a big factor with this, but here are the major signs on these tests.

 The nice thing about the CBC and CMP is that they are routine tests for medical doctors and are nearly always covered by insurance if you go through your primary care medical provider.
 Here are the indications that I look for:

-Abnormal Serum Protein and Serum Globulin Levels: Since HCL is needed for protein digestion, when these levels are abnormal such as a serum protein under 6.9 or over 7.4 g/dL and globulin level under 2.4 or over 2.8 g/dL than it could be a sign of low HCL.
+Abnormal Serum Protein and Serum Globulin Levels: Since HCL is needed for protein digestion, when these levels are abnormal such as a serum protein under 6.9 or over 7.4 g/dL and globulin level under 2.4 or over 2.8 g/dL then it could be a sign of low HCL.
 Especially if liver enzymes are relatively normal.

 High BUN Levels: A lack of stomach acid may result in a high amount of nitrogenic waste (from poor protein digestion) in the bloodstream.
 This can be seen as a BUN (blood urea nitrogen) level of 20 or more.

-Abnormal MCV//MCH/MCHC: This has to do with the size of the red blood cell (RBC).
+Abnormal MCV/MCH/MCHC: This has to do with the size of the red blood cell (RBC).
 Methylation with B12 is a critical part of the RBC maturation process in the bone marrow.
 Inadequate B12 will result in immature RBC’s that will be larger and less effective at carrying oxygen to cells.

 HCL is also necessary for iron absorption, so if these numbers are below normal along with low Hct, Hbg, etc. it could be an iron deficiency related to low HCL.